A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Abstract

 \section{Abstract}

-In this work, we propose a versatile feedback scheme which can be deployed for both single- and multi-user \ac{MIMO} \ac{FDD} systems.
-Particularly, we propose to use a \ac{GMM} with a reduced number of parameters for codebook construction, feedback encoding, and precoder design.
-The \ac{GMM} is fitted offline at the \ac{BS} to \ac{UL} training samples to approximate the channel distribution of all possible \acp{MT} located inside the \ac{BS} cell.
-Afterwards, a codebook is constructed, where each codebook entry is based on one \ac{GMM} component.
-By extracting directional information of the constructed codebook, the proposed \ac{GMM}-based feedback approach allows to jointly design the precoders of a \ac{MU-MIMO} system using common precoding algorithms.
-Alternatively, the \ac{GMM}'s sample generation ability can be utilized to design the precoders using a state-of-the-art stochastic iterative algorithm.
-After offloading the \ac{GMM} to the \acp{MT}, they determine their feedback simply as the index of the \ac{GMM} component with the highest responsibility for their received pilot signal.
-This strategy exhibits low complexity and allows for parallelization.
-Simulation results show that the proposed approach outperforms conventional methods, especially for a reduced number of pilots.
+We propose a versatile feedback scheme for both single- and multi-user \ac{MIMO} \ac{FDD} systems.
+Particularly, we propose utilizing a \ac{GMM} with a reduced number of parameters for codebook construction, feedback encoding, and precoder design.
+The \ac{GMM} is fitted offline at the \ac{BS} to uplink training samples to approximate the channel distribution of all possible \acp{MT} within the \ac{BS} cell.
+Subsequently, a codebook is constructed, with each element based on one \ac{GMM} component.
+Extracting directional information from the codebook or exploiting the \ac{GMM}'s sample generation ability facilitates joint precoder design for a multi-user \ac{MIMO} system using state-of-the-art precoding algorithms.
+After offloading the \ac{GMM} to the \acp{MT}, they can easily determine their feedback by selecting the index of the \ac{GMM} component with the highest responsibility for their received pilot signal.
+This strategy exhibits low complexity and supports parallelization.
+Simulations demonstrate that the proposed approach outperforms conventional methods, which either estimate the channel and utilize a Lloyd codebook or use a deep neural network to determine the feedback in terms of spectral efficiency or sum-rate.
+The performance gains can be exploited to deploy systems with fewer pilots or feedback~bits.